ecmwf/metview-docs/docs/api/functions/describe.rst

 describe
 ===========

+.. py:function:: describe(fs, param=None)
 .. py:function:: Fieldset.describe(param=None)
+   :noindex:

-    Summarises the content of a :class:`Fieldset` in a compact way.
+    Summarizes the content of a :class:`Fieldset` in a compact way.
 The output is optimised for Jupyter notebooks.

+    :param fs: input fieldset
+    :type fs: :class:`Fieldset`
     :param param: only prints the summary for the specified ecCodes shortName
     :type param: str
     :rtype: HTML formatted output in a Jupyter notebook, otherwise the summary is printed to the standard output